10 Years Long Residence ILR – Complete 2026 Guidance (Updated)

 Our legal fee to assist with your ILR application

-Our legal fee for an indefinite leave to remain application starts from £1000.
+Our legal fee for an indefinite leave to remain application starts from £1000 + VAT.

 Qualifying period requirement for settlement on the Long Residence route